Is Kindle KDP Select Right for You?

 These days the Global Fund is about $20-25 million per month.

-They married technology that is able to measure how many pages a downloader reads no matter where the reader is or when the person reads it.
+They married technology that measures how many pages a downloader reads no matter where the reader is or when the person reads it.
 This system is called KENPC – Kindle Edition Normalized Page Count.
 It differs from your actual page count.

 So you no longer get paid your retail price when someone downloads your Kindle book under KOLL, KU or the special curated Amazon Prime readers program.